stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 # Accounts Service

+The way account transaction information is retrieved should offer few surprises to users of previous versions of IOBWS or Berlin Group NextGenPSD2 framework.

 When querying information about domestic accounts, there exists an option to additionally request information on the allowed credit limit (*withCreditLimitQuery* data element).
 This matches what Icelandic banks offer as "yfirdráttarheimild", or overdraft limit.
 The returned data element is called *creditLimit*, instead of the somwhat confusingly named "Overdraft" element used in previous IOBWS versions.

 ```{caption="Example of information about an account with credit limit.
 TODO: Provide Icelandic Example in YAML" .JSON}